 Los Angeles (LMU)

-Cross-dress day is called Drag Day or Drag Wednesday at LMU.
-It occurs on the second Wednesday.
+Cross-dress day is called Drag Day at LMU.
+It occurs on the second Tuesday.
 Boys often swap clothes with girls during Social Time the night before.
 As other summer camps are usually going on at the time, students at the site have the pleasure of telling the Kobe kids or other sports camps the various reasons why they've decided to cross dress.
 Many girl CTYers are approached by Kobe campers asking "Is that person standing next to you a boy or a girl, the one in the dress?"

 In 11.1, Drag Day occurred on the last day of the Korean Church Convention.
 The Koreans were dazzled by the sight of LMU-ers in their full glory.
 Many guys had painted their nails and decided to wear revealing clothing, like off-shoulder tops, halter-neck dresses and short skirts, complete with hair accessories and make-up.
 Unlike at other sites, some RAs' acknowledged this event and one brave RA even used this event as a discussion during that night's hall meeting, promoting awareness and tolerance.